dwrobel/flatcam/README.md

 =================================================

+24.01.2019

+- trying to fix painting single when the actual painted object it's a MultiPolygon

 23.01.2019

 - added a new postprocessor file named 'line_xyz' which have x, y, z values on the same GCode line